andeek/protoshiny/cran-comments.md

 * r-hub Oracle Solaris 10, x86, 32 bit, R-release

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs and one NOTE:

+Maintainer: 'Andee Kaplan <andee.kaplan@colostate.edu>' New submission

+Possibly misspelled words in DESCRIPTION:
+  Bien (12:14)
+  Dendrograms (3:20)
+  Minimax (11:110)
+  Tibshirani (12:28)

+(These are not misspelled)

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.